 The participatory design process which TPL has undertaken for the project has brought a number of exciting partners to the table, some of whom have never worked with the City before.
 A list of partners include the: RISE Coalition, Deerfield Hills Community Center, Panorama Middle School, New Directions/Agape Services, Second Chance Through Faith and local residents committed to improving their community.

 Once a site was identified Panorama Park visioning began with a community engagement strategy led by The Trust for Public Land informed by key organizations that have direct and meaningful impact in the community.
 Organizations were empowered to harness their unique talents to bring people back to the park and engage them in a conversation about how the park could be improved.
-Another component of the strategy was creative placemaking, a cooperative, community-based process using arts and cultural expression to rejuvenate parks, thus deepening a sense of place and inspiring community pride.
+Another component of the strategy was creative placemakingIncorporating artistic or creative solutions as part of urban design and development., a cooperative, community-based process using arts and cultural expression to rejuvenate parks, thus deepening a sense of place and inspiring community pride.
 Overall, we used four different components to solicit community feedback and activate the park: youth outreach, a written survey, a picture survey, and special events.

 Youth Outreach: Local organizations, including Deerfield Hills Community Center, Second Chance Through Faith, and New Dimensions offered a variety of ways to work with youth.
 Since the majority of outreach occurred over the summer, our ability to connect with Panorama Middle School in the initial process was minimal, but the school distributed the survey to students prior to the end of the school year.
 We now engaged the school to have student help design specific park features.